 IIT Online produces, delivers, and supports university courses, lectures and programs using educational technology.
 Through IIT Online, academic departments offer 28 distance education degree and certificate programs to the university community around the world.
 Please note that undergraduate students must have departmental approval to register in online course sections.

 Special programs and scholarships have specific deadlines and supplemental applications.
 See admission.iit.edu for details.

-Applicants must submit a completed application, transcripts from all high schools attended, transcripts of all colleges (where applicable), standardized test scores (ACT or SAT I), and a letter of recommendation.
+Applicants must submit a completed application, transcripts from all high schools attended, transcripts of all colleges (where applicable), and standardized test scores (ACT or SAT I).
 International students should see additional requirements in the International Student section.
 The application is available online at apply.iit.edu.

 Standardized Test Scores for First-Year Students

 All students are required to submit scores from either the College Entrance Examination Board’s Scholastic Aptitude Test (SAT I Reasoning) or the American College Test (ACT).
 The university will consider SAT II tests in math and science but does not require them for admission or scholarship applications.